dcoon/svharmony/owners_manual/PowerDistribution.md

   subgraph PortEngine

-  PortPowerBus ---|40A| OrionDCDC --- PortStartBattery["AGM Start Battery"]
+  PortPowerBus ---|40A| OrionDCDC --- PortStartBattery["Start Battery"]

   PortPowerBus ---|40A| EngineOnRelay ---|5A| WS500